The story of ShiftX

 Building the company

-Nikolai took the role as Chief Executive Officer, Eigil as Chief Technical Officer, and Kjetil as Chief Growth Officer.
+Nikolai took the role of Chief Executive Officer, Eigil as Chief Technical Officer, and Kjetil as Chief Growth Officer.
 They started making a prototype of the tool and having meetings with progressive Norwegian companies that wanted to join the journey and be the first users of ShiftX.

 In 2019, Thomas Notland was hired as the company’s Head of UX and Design, and shortly thereafter, Jarand Millett joined as Tech Lead.